How to Clean Up Gmail: Fast Ways to Declutter Your Inbox

 Consequently, you can focus more effectively on your tasks, leading to increased productivity and a sense of control over your digital space.
 The clarity and order of a well-maintained inbox can translate into a calmer, more focused mind, ultimately enhancing your overall mental health.

-Starring select emails in Gmail enhances user experience by allowing users to quickly identify and access important messages.
+Starring select emails in Gmail enhances the user experience by allowing users to quickly identify and access important messages.
 The star feature adds a visual marker to emails, making them stand out in the inbox.

 This can be particularly useful for keeping track of high-priority emails, such as important work correspondence or urgent personal messages, without the need for complex sorting or searching.
 By starring emails, users create a streamlined method for prioritizing their inbox, which helps maintain focus and reduces the time spent managing emails.